-The aggregate cost for the SHP PPO and HMO's extending into 2021 must fall below the federal excise tax thresholds established by the IRS under PPACA.
-The aggregate cost which must be counted toward the applicable 2021 federal excise tax threshold will be calculated in accordance with IRS guidelines.
+The aggregate cost for the health insurance plans extending into 2021 (or 2022 or 2023, as applicable) must fall below the federal excise tax thresholds established by the IRS under PPACA.
+The aggregate cost which must be counted toward the respective federal excise tax threshold will be calculated in accordance with IRS guidelines.

-The employer agrees to provide notice as soon as administratively feasible, but not later than July 15, 2020, of the SHP PPO rates and HMO rates for FY21.
-If the aggregate cost for any one of the health insurance plans offered by the State for enrollment (the SHP PPO or any HMO's) extending into 2021 exceeds federal excise tax thresholds established by the IRS, the parties agree that beginning with the Flexible Spending Account (FSA) enrollment for calendar year 2021, the medical spending account option will be reduced or eliminated to maintain aggregate cost below the applicable 2021 federal excise tax thresholds, unless prohibited by law, or if doing so would invalidate the plan in whole or in part resulting in additional costs to the employer and/or employees.
+The employer agrees to provide notice as soon as administratively feasible, but not later than July 15 of each year of the upcoming plan year rates for all health insurance plans.
+If the aggregate cost for any one of the health insurance plans offered by the State during open enrollment for coverage to being in January of the upcoming year exceeds federal excise tax thresholds established by the IRS, the parties agree that beginning with the Flexible Spending Account (FSA) enrollment for the upcoming calendar year, the General Purpose Flexible Spending Account option will be reduced or eliminated to maintain aggregate cost below the applicable federal excise tax thresholds, unless prohibited by law, or if doing so would invalidate the plan in whole or in part resulting in additional costs to the employer and/or employees.